chimera-linux/cports/Packaging.md

   not use `setfattr` but `setcap` instead.
 For extended attributes to work here, you need to have the right host programs (`setfattr` or `setcap`) installed in the package build environment via `hostmakedepends`.
+  If setting the security namespace, `file_modes` entry must also be declared, see above.
 * `hardening` *(list)* Hardening options to be enabled or disabled for the template.
 Refer to the hardening section for more information.
 This is a simple list of strings that works similarly to `options`, with `!`